moxystudio/next-with-moxy/docusaurus/docs/what-is-included/environment-variables.md

 sidebar_label: Environment variables
 ---

-This boilerplate is setup to use [`dotenv`](https://www.npmjs.com/package/dotenv) to facilitate loading environment variables from the `.env` file.
+Next.js uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables from the `.env` file.
 We already provide an `.env.sample` file, which you can clone to a `.env` file so you have a starting point with all the environment variables suitable for development.

 In Next.js, you may inject configuration through environment variables inlined at build-time or through runtime configuration.